DIARY-IMF, World Bank 2014 fall meetings in Washington

 0800/1200 - The International Monetary and Financial Committee, the steering committee for the IMF, meets.

-0900/1300 - Fed Governor Daniel Tarullo participates in conversation on international financial regulation at conference sponsored by the Institute of International Finance.
+0900/1300 - Fed Governor Daniel Tarullo participates in conversation on international financial regulation at IIF meeting.

 0930/1330 - Bank of England Deputy Governor Jon Cunliffe is among the participants in a discussion on systemic risk at the IIF annual meeting